hyeon9/Splice-decoder/README.md

 2. Map Splicing Cases (Mapping DSEs and ORFs): This step explores the given transcriptome (.GTF) to find Ref-TX (Reference transcript, it contains perfectly matched exon structure for the given DSE) and assign the best three open reading frames (ORFs)
 3. Simulate Splicing Events (Simulation): Based on the Ref-TXs and their ORFs, this step perform simulation of alternative splicing (e.g., if the Ref-TX has exon inclusion (EI) form, this step makes a simulated transcript (Sim-TX) with exon skipped (ES) form)
 4. Functional Annotation (Annotation): Based on the Uniprot DB, SpliceDecoder assigns known functional domains and estimates functional changes between Ref-TX and Sim-TX
-5. DSEs with Effect Score (Scoring): SpliceDecoder assigns an effect score to each DSE based on multiple biological factors, enabling prioritization of your DESs
+5. DSEs with Effect Score (Scoring): SpliceDecoder assigns an effect score to each DSE based on multiple biological factors, enabling prioritization of your DSEs

 <br>